google/swift-jupyter/README.md

   all the packages that the notebook needs.
 * Packages that (transitively) depend on C source code are not supported.
 * Downloads and build artifacts are not cached.
-* Some parts of packages get installed in a global directory, so two kernels that are running at the same time can clobber each other's installations.

 ## %include directives